GOD'S TWO GOALS

-Is that what it is saying?
+Is that what this verse is saying?
 Are we really to be one in the Father and the Son to this extent?
-This is what the Bible says; and I have learned in my life as a disciple of Jesus that what God has put in writing in the Bible cannot be changed and never shall be changed.
+This is what the Bible says, and I have learned in my life as a disciple of Jesus that what God has put in writing in the Bible cannot be changed and never shall be changed.
 Every word in the Bible is eternally true.

 The Bible states that God has called us to be one with Christ and the Father.
 I choose not to stumble at that.
 The Bible says this.
 I believe it.
 It is done.

 Jesus said, “Do not hold on to me, for I have not yet returned to the Father.
 Go instead to my brothers and tell them, ‘I am returning to my Father and your Father, to my God and your God.’”
 (John 20:17)